 This course aims to offer a systems thinking and systems dynamics approach on agriculture as well as skills and tools to design innovative, resilient and sustainable food systems.
 It looks at how to balance between producing food, managing natural resources, dealing with uncertainty and providing an livelihood base for the rural population.
 It will move beyond the technical realm looking also at the role and involvement of public, private and civil stakeholders for inclusion of social, environmental, economic, and political aspects.

 As a participant you receive an extensive, interactive and participatory training where theory is merged with practice.
-Course activities will comprise lectures, discussions, group work, case studies, assignments and excursions.
-Both core and cross-cutting topics will be covered during the course.
-The programme is flexible to suit participants’ needs and participants’ case studies are the basis of the group work.
+Course activities will comprise lectures, discussions, group work, case studies, assignments and field trips.
+The programme is flexible to suit participants’ needs and participants’ case studies are the basis of the group work and interaction.
 Furthermore, this course creates a unique opportunity to meet with course colleagues from around the world, with similar interest, and to share experiences and learn from each other.

 Internet connection is important for the completion of the course.
 Not sure about the connection in your area?
 Send email@example.com an e-mail about your situation.

 We use Zoom as the virtual classroom for the online part.

 Our learning system is TalentLMS.
 Everything you need — our course programme, assignments, background information are in this system.
 Curator is easy to operate, can also be accessed by your phone and has an on-and offline functionality.

 We organise a technical check-in before the course starts, to test your facilities and get familiar with the tools.

 The course workload is approximately 16-20 hours a week (2-2.5 workdays).